SolidStateLeipzig/solidstateleipzig.github.io/content/l3_groups/l3_content.md

 (sec-open)=
 ## Open symmetry elements

 Only point symmetry operations have been considered so far.
-Crystals also feature translational symmetry, and they are allowed to have combined symmetry elements that contain both local transformations and translations within one operation in the sense of Eq.~\eqref{eq:symoperation}.
+Crystals also feature translational symmetry, and they are allowed to have combined symmetry elements that contain both local transformations and translations within one operation in the sense of {eq}`eq-symoperation`.
 Such symmetry elements are called **open** because they generate an infinite array out of a single atom.

 Importantly, open symmetry elements can only occur in crystals, so they are always accompanied by pure translations (Ch.~\ref{sec:centering}) and should be compatible with periodicity.
 Repeated application of an open symmetry element leads to a simple shift of an atom without any reflection or rotation.
 This shift should match one of the lattice translations that have been defined in Ch.~\ref{sec:centering}.